- Jim Flannery

 Atmosphere 3

 Another issue is the seating.
-After checking a number of different seating locations around the stadium, one thing that stands out, particularly in the corners, is legroom that can most charitably be called “cozy.”
+After checking a number of different seating locations around the stadium, one thing that stood out, particularly in the corners, was legroom that can most charitably be called “cozy.”
 In spite of the seats themselves being new and quite comfortable, the lack of legroom makes it awkward to stay facing forward without having to slide your knees to one side or the other.
 The legroom is snug for a person who is five-foot-eight; it could be downright unpleasant for a six-footer.

 Aside from those flaws, sight lines from everywhere else in the building are excellent and the venue’s overall atmosphere is fun and inviting.